Stand And Deliver: How To Deliver A Good Speech

 Have more than one copy of your speech

-So, you’re about to deliver a speech of a lifetime, the crowd is simmering and expectant… and then disaster strikes!
+So, you’re about to deliver a speech of a lifetime, the crowd is expectant… and then disaster strikes!
 Your one and only script goes AWOL or gets ruined, leaving you, quite literally, speechless.
-Here’s a pro tip: always have a backup.
-Keep a digital copy on your phone or tablet, and don’t forget a spare physical copy.
-If friends or colleagues laugh because you have a spare in your pocket, your bag AND back in your hotel room… no one will be laughing if you end up umming and ahhing through ten minutes of dodgy speech improv.
+Always have a backup.
+Keep a digital copy easily accessible on your phone and don’t forget a spare physical copy.
+If friends laugh because you have a spare in your pocket, your bag AND back in your hotel room… no one will be laughing if you end up umming and ahhing through ten minutes of dodgy speech improv.

 Don’t hide your face when giving a speech